Comparison

 The bottom line

 Portkey is a deeper enterprise AI ops platform — caching, evals, guardrails, prompt management, observability.
 BlockRun is a payment-rail-first gateway — per-call USDC, no signup, agent-native MCP.
-They're complementary in some setups: an enterprise could route Portkey's outbound traffic through BlockRun for the on-chain settlement layer.
-Most teams pick one based on whether the unit of value is “production observability” (Portkey) or “autonomous agent spend” (BlockRun).
+They're complementary: an enterprise can route Portkey's outbound traffic through BlockRun for on-chain settlement.
+Most teams pick based on whether the unit of value is “production observability” (Portkey) or “autonomous agent spend” (BlockRun).

 If something on this page is wrong, email hello@blockrun.ai.